Last Updated on

 The lower section in South Carolina falls an additional 400 feet, making this the tallest waterfall you’ll find in the eastern US.

-We included Whitewater Falls in our guide to must-see waterfalls near Asheville and Brevard.
-Also, stay tuned for more hikes and waterfalls near Asheville!
+We included Whitewater Falls in our guide to waterfalls near Asheville, Brevard, and Cherokee.

 45 miles (49 minutes)

-Waterrock Knob is the last of the Blue Ridge Parkway hikes (MM 451) that we’ll mention.
+Waterrock Knob is the last of the Blue Ridge Parkway hikes (MP 451) that we’ll mention.
 At an elevation of 5,280 feet, this is the Parkway’s highest visitor center.

 From the visitor center, you can hike to the top of Waterrock Knob (1.2-mile loop).
 Its peak is also the highest point on the Blue Ridge Parkway.
 Sunset and sunrise are both great times to visit this spot but dress accordingly, as the high elevation leads to cooler temps.